rossta/rossta.github.com/source/blog/2016-01-27-how-to-write-a-simple-web-crawler-in-ruby-revisited.md

 ### Writing the crawler

-We're going to write a `Spider` class with a single public method, `#results`.
-Our spider implementation borrows heavily from [joeyAghion's spidey](https://github.com/joeyAghion/spidey) gem, described as a "loose framework for crawling and scraping websites" and Python's venerable [Scrapy](http://scrapy.org/) project, which allows you to scrape website "in a fast, simple, yet extensible way."
-I like those goals of being simple and extensible.
+We're going to write a `Spider` class to enumerate website data.
+Our spider implementation borrows heavily from [joeyAghion's spidey](https://github.com/joeyAghion/spidey) gem, described as a "loose framework for crawling and scraping websites" and Python's venerable [Scrapy](http://scrapy.org/) project, which allows you to scrape websites "in a fast, simple, yet extensible way."
+Both resources achieve the goals of being easy-to-use and extensible.

-If you'd like to skip ahead and preview the full source for this modest example, check out it [on GitHub][spider].
+We'll build our web crawler piece-by-piece, but if you want a full preview of the source, check out it [on GitHub][spider].

-Our `Spider` will maintain a set of urls, the results, and the "handlers" - these will be method names invoked to process each url.
-We'll take advantage of one external dependency, `mechanize`, to handle interaction with the pages we visit, extract data, resolve urls, follow redirects, etc. Below is the `#enqueue` method which will be used to add urls and their "handlers" - how the url will be processed - to a running list in our spider.
+Our `Spider` will maintain a set of urls to visit, data is collects, and a set of url "handlers" that will describe how each page should be processed.
+We'll take advantage of one external dependency, `mechanize`, to handle interaction with the pages we visit - to extract data, resolve urls, follow redirects, etc. Below is the `#enqueue` method to add urls and their handlers to a running list in our spider.

 ```ruby
 require "mechanize" # as of this writing, the latest release is 2.7.4